regularhunter/monotional-font/README.md

-This effort began while I was maintaining a [downstream fork of Meslo](https://github.com/regularhunter/Meslo-Font/) in order to fix some issues with it until I realized that it would be easier to start over from scratch with DejaVu Sans Mono which is itself based on Bitstream Vera Sans Mono.
+This effort began while I was maintaining a [downstream fork of Meslo](https://github.com/regularhunter/Meslo-Font/) in order to fix some issues with it until I realized that it would be easier to start over from scratch with DejaVu Sans Mono (which is itself based on Bitstream Vera Sans Mono).

 ![Ipsum lorem](doc/monotional-ipsumlorem.png)